When taken as prescribed, Suboxone should not make you sick.

 Symptoms tend to begin within an hour or two of your first Suboxone dose and last for about 24 hours.

-To avoid any precipitated withdrawal when first starting Suboxone, wait about 12-24 hours after your last opioid, or when you feel the natural symptoms of withdrawal You should talk about timing with your doctor before starting Suboxone to ensure you get the timing right.
+To avoid any precipitated withdrawal when first starting Suboxone, wait about 12-24 hours after your last opioid, or when you begin to feel the natural symptoms of opioid withdrawal.
+You should talk with your doctor about timing before starting Suboxone to ensure you don’t take your Medication for Addiction Treatment (MAT) too early.

 Like any medication, buprenorphine/naloxone (Suboxone) has side effects.
-Most are relatively mild and can be managed under close medical supervision, sometimes with relief from other over-the-counter medications.
+Most are relatively mild and can be managed under close medical supervision, sometimes with relief from over-the-counter (OTC) medications.

-Suboxone’s most common side effects include the following:
+Suboxone’s most common side effects that you may mistake for feeling sick include the following: